 - Vehicle engine exhaust, exhaust from industrial plants

 - Asbestos, clays, elemental particles, and man-made fibers

 Between respiratory illness, allergies, and asthma, along with increased worker comfort, experts estimate that improved indoor air quality would produce an annual U.S. savings of up to $235 billion.
-As a member of the U.S. Green Building Council (USGBC), AAF Flanders has joined with leaders from every sector of the building industry to promote buildings that are environmentally responsible, profitable, and healthy places to live and work.
+As a member of the U.S. Green Building Council (USGBC), AAF Flanders has joined with leaders from every sector of the building industry to promote buildings that are environmentally responsible and sustainable, profitable, and healthy places to live and work.

 Social responsibility comes down to optimizing air quality while choosing products that minimize total life cycle costs, including energy consumption and the amount of landfill waste by changing filters too frequently.
 AAF Flanders is committed to identifying further opportunities to prevent pollution, reduce waste, and conserve our natural resources.
 We pride ourselves on taking a collaborative and consultative approach to help our customers optimize performance and lower their total cost of ownership, all while taking the well-being of our planet into consideration at all times.

 A thorough air filter audit of your HVAC Systems is the first step that AAF Flanders takes, in order to provide you professional guidance and analysis for cost savings and liability reduction.
 By conducting this audit, we strive to understand your current state and your complete air filtration needs, applications, and goals for total air quality.
 This customized air filtration survey costs you nothing and could give you significant benefits by helping you save money, reduce risk, and save time.